-The mission of UNO Theatre is is to ignite in the student, teacher, and community:
+The mission of UNO Theatre is to let you unleash your creative spirit!

-Students audition for roles in a variety of productions which take place during the academic year, and may also gain theatre experience in other related positions as well.
+Students audition for roles in a variety of productions which take place during the academic year, and may also gain theatre experience in other related positions.

 For more information, visit the UNO Theatre Productions page.

 13th Floor Magazine